PANEL ATTORNEY QUALIFICATIONS

 length, record length, and the nature and complexity of issues.

-We consider factors about panel attorneys, such as relative
+We also consider factors about panel attorneys, such as relative

 experience level, quality of past work, and demonstrated expertise